 - Values presented are based on the 10 yr (using the 8.25-11 yr tenor) and 30 yr (using the 25-32 yr tenor) part of the curve of the Bloomberg.
 US Long Credit Total Return Index Unhedged USD based on LGIMA proprietary models and calculations.
 Current = values reflect November 30, 2021.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of the date set forth above and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.